dingtianding/dingtianding/README.md

 ### Hello, World!  👋

 My name is Dean.
 I'm a full stack software engineer and web developer based in New York City.
+I have a passion for putting practical experiences and crazy ideas into accessible technology for everyone.

 ## Skills
 - 👨‍💻 JavaScript, Ruby, Python